Ohio Truck Accident Lawyer

-Fortunately, you don't have to choose.
-Contact us and let Gervelis Law Firm handle all the red tape associated with your truck accident.
-That way, you can focus on what really matters - getting better or dealing with the emotional loss of a loved one.
-Call (866) 622-4096.
+Fortunately, you don’t have to choose.
+Let Gervelis Law Firm handle all the red tape associated with your truck accident.
+That way, you can focus on what really matters — getting better or dealing with the emotional loss of a loved one.
+Call 330-533-6565.
 We proudly serve Akron, Youngstown, Toledo, Columbus, Warren, Canfield, and all of Ohio.

 Whatever type of truck accident you’re dealing with, no matter how complicated it might seem, contact our law firm as soon as possible to discuss the details of your case.
 We want to work with you and develop a strategy that addresses all the legal aspects of your case.